bekk/bekk-christmas/post/functional/schönfinkelisation-and-partial-application.md

 ## Currying

-It might be surprising that we are able to call the function `add` with only one argument.
+It might surprise you that we are able to call the function `add` with only one argument.
 But, in fact, it is possible to turn a function of any number of arguments into a function of only one by using a process called _currying_.

 Say we have this little JavaScript function: